An easy recipe for a tasty homemade Greek yogurt dip that goes perfectly with cut up veggies, cheese crisps or plain pork rinds.

 Spices: Ground cumin and chili powder.
 Make sure they are fresh!
 A stale spice can easily ruin a dish.

 Fresh herbs: Either parsley or cilantro.
-Personally, I like cilantro.
+Personally, I like the bold flavor of cilantro.
 For the best texture, make sure they are finely chopped.

 How to make Greek yogurt dip